-Chancellery (Academic & International) facilitates a number of committees, groups, processes and awards as detailed below.
+Chancellery (Academic) facilitates a number of committees, groups, processes and awards as detailed below.

 ACCC is an advisory group which provides a forum for discussion between Chancellery, Faculties and Graduate Schools, and University Services (where relevant to policy) on a wide variety of academic and student-related matters.